-Bullying: Bullying is defined as the repeated use by one or more students of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that: I) causes physical or emotional harm to the targeted student or damage to the targeted student's property; 2) places the targeted student in reasonable fear of harm to himself or herself or of damage to his or her property; 3) creates a hostile environment at school for the targeted student; 4) infringes on the rights of the targeted student at school; or 5) materially and substantially disrupts the educational process or the orderly operation of the School.
-Bullying can include, but is not limited to, any of the following: I) hitting, slapping, pushing, and other physical conduct that causes bodily harm; 2) threatening in a manner that puts someone down or is cruel; 3) deliberately excluding someone as a way to humiliate or demean them; 4) sexually harassing conduct; and 5) hazing activities.
+Bullying: Bullying is defined as the repeated use by one or more students of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that: 1) causes physical or emotional harm to the targeted student or damage to the targeted student's property; 2) places the targeted student in reasonable fear of harm to himself or herself or of damage to his or her property; 3) creates a hostile environment at school for the targeted student; 4) infringes on the rights of the targeted student at school; or 5) materially and substantially disrupts the educational process or the orderly operation of the School.
+Bullying can include, but is not limited to, any of the following: 1) hitting, slapping, pushing, and other physical conduct that causes bodily harm; 2) threatening in a manner that puts someone down or is cruel; 3) deliberately excluding someone as a way to humiliate or demean them; 4) sexually harassing conduct; and 5) hazing activities.

 Cyber-Bullying: Cyber-bullying is bullying through the use of technology or electronic devices such as telephones, cell phones, computers, fax machines, and the Internet.
 It includes, but is not limited to, e-mail, instant messages, text messages, and Internet postings, whether on a Web page, in a blog, or otherwise.
-Cyber-bullying may include, but is not limited to, any of the following kinds of behaviors: I) taking a private e-mail, instant message, or text message and forwarding it, or threatening to forward it, to others, or posting it where others can see it to embarrass or intimidate a person; 2) spreading hurtful rumors online about another person; 3) threatening or insulting through aggressive e-mails, instant messages, or text messages; 4) posting, or threatening to post, embarrassing pictures of someone online without his or her permission; 5) creating a Web page or blog in which the creator assumes the identity of another person or the knowing impersonation of another person as the author of posted content or messages, if the creation or impersonation causes any of the conditions listed in the definition of bullying listed above.
+Cyber-bullying may include, but is not limited to, any of the following kinds of behaviors: 1) taking a private e-mail, instant message, or text message and forwarding it, or threatening to forward it, to others, or posting it where others can see it to embarrass or intimidate a person; 2) spreading hurtful rumors online about another person; 3) threatening to post, embarrassing pictures of someone online without his or her permission; 5) creating a Web page or blog in which the creator assumes the identity of another person or the knowing impersonation of another person as the author of posted content or messages, if the creation or impersonation causes any of the conditions listed in the definition of bullying listed above.